toefel18/grpc-workshop/EXERCISE-4-prorail-list-trains.md

       sleeps 1000ms between each publish to simulate slow streaming.

 1. Implement the client and print the incoming streamed trains, one by one.

+# Bonus exercise - Bi-directional streaming:

+1. Implement 'ListTrainsPaged' which receives stream of ListTrainsPageRequest and returns a stream of PassengerTrains.

+1. The client should send a request, the server should then send a response with 2 trains, the client can then send another request on which the server responds again.
+When the server is out of trains, it should call onCompleted.